-(Left to right): Charles McCrary, Jimmy Sanford, Raymond Harbert, Wayne Smith, B.T.
-Roberts, Elizabeth Huntley, Michael DeMaioribus, Sarah Newton, Clark Sahlie, James Pratt, Gaines Lanier, Bob Dumas and James Rane.
+(Left to right): Auburn President Jay Gogue, Charles McCrary, Jimmy Sanford, Raymond Harbert, Wayne Smith, B.T.
+Roberts, Elizabeth Huntley, Michael DeMaioribus, Sarah Newton, Clark Sahlie, James Pratt, Gaines Lanier, Bob Dumas, James Rane and Secretary Grant Davis.
 Not pictured is Governor Robert Bentley.

 Governor Robert Bentley, President of Board